"What lies behind us and what lies ahead of us are small matters compared to what lies within us." - Ralph Waldo Emerson

 Timothy Hall, M.Ed., PCC-S, Associate Director

-I utilize an eclectic approach in counseling which is flexible and meets the person where they're at.
-My training and experience also provides therapeutic strategies, various ideas, and multicultural counseling's to all individuals.
-I am skilled in evidence-based models to process trauma, Eye Movement Desensitization and Reprocessing (EMDR).
-For me, counseling must be based on trust, safety, and collaboration.
-I value a client counselor relationship.
-I enjoy spending time with family and friends.
-My passion is traveling and learning about different cultures.
+Mina Neal is a Licensed Professional Clinical Counselor.
+She completed a B.A. in Sociology from Ohio State University, an M.S. in Psychology from Capella University, and an M.Ed. in Clinical Mental Health Counseling from Cleveland State University.
+She utilizes an eclectic approach in counseling which is flexible and meets the person where they're at.
+Her training and experience also provide therapeutic strategies, various ideas, and multicultural counseling's to all individuals.
+She is skilled in evidence-based models to process trauma, Eye Movement Desensitization and Reprocessing (EMDR).
+For her, counseling must be based on trust, safety, and collaboration.
+She values a client counselor relationship.
+She enjoys spending time with family and friends and her passion is traveling and learning about different cultures.

 Mariah Bruening, ATR, LPCC-S, Clinical Counselor, Conservatory of Music

-I am a Licensed Professional Clinical Counselor with a Master of Arts in Counseling and Art Therapy from Ursuline College.
-For the last 25 years, I have provided mental health services for individuals from a variety of cultural and socio-economic backgrounds.
-I am also a graduate of the Baldwin Wallace Conservatory.
+Mariah Bruening is a Licensed Professional Clinical Counselor with a Master of Arts in Counseling and Art Therapy from Ursuline College.
+She has worked in a variety of settings over the years providing mental health services for individuals from many different cultural and socio-economic backgrounds.
+Mariah is a graduate of the Baldwin Wallace Conservatory with a Bachelor of Music in Cello Performance.

-As a conservatory graduate, I have a unique understanding of the stresses and challenges that performance-oriented students experience every day.
-I take a collaborative client-led approach to help students build skills and strategies that they can use in their daily lives to increase their success in pursuing their personal goals.
+As a conservatory graduate, Mariah has a unique understanding of the stresses and challenges that performance-oriented students experience every day.
+She takes a collaborative client-led approach to help students build skills and strategies that they can use in their daily lives to increase their success in pursuing their personal goals.

 Karen Heft, B.S., Part-time Office Manager

-I've worked with individuals from early childhood all the way through to seniors living out their golden years and therefore; I enjoy meeting and interacting with people of all ages.
-I find college students very enjoyable because they're making decisions and laying the foundations for their future through learning and exploration.
-In my free time I enjoy camping, spending time with my husband, son, dog, and extended family, sewing/crafting, and spending time outdoors.
+Karen Heft has worked with individuals from early childhood all the way through to seniors living out their golden years and enjoys meeting and interacting with people of all ages.
+She finds working with college students very enjoyable because they're making decisions and laying the foundations for their future through learning and exploration.
+Her goal is to make accessing Counseling Services as comfortable and easy as possible for students seeking assistance.
+In her free time, she enjoys spending time with family and spending time outdoors.